JuliaSymbolics/Metatheory.jl/docs/src/egraphs.md

 rewrite-driven compiler optimizations and program synthesizers using a technique known as equality saturation.
-Metatheory.jl provides a general purpose, customizable implementation of EGraphs and equality saturation, inspired from the [egg](https://egraphs-good.github.io/) library for Rust.
+Metatheory.jl provides a general purpose, customizable implementation of EGraphs and equality saturation, inspired from the [egg](https://egraphs-good.github.io/) Rust library.
 You can read more about the design of the EGraph data structure and equality saturation algorithm in the [egg paper](https://dl.acm.org/doi/pdf/10.1145/3434304).